immansha/Duo/README.md

-# 🎸 Duo Drift — Personal Band Website
+#Duo Drift — Personal Band Website

 > A bold, interactive, and immersive frontend website for our band **Echo Drift** — built using modern HTML, CSS, JS and scroll animations.
 > Designed with soul.
 Coded with rhythm.
 Deployed for the world.

 ---

-## 🔥 About the Project
+##About the Project

 **Echo Drift** is a personal portfolio site crafted for a band with a vision.
 We adapted a creative agency template and transformed it into a digital home that: